ldurniat/Berry/README.md

 # Berry
-*Berry* is a simple Tiled Map Loader for Corona SDK.
+*Berry* is a simple [Tiled Map](www.mapeditor.org) loader for Corona SDK.
 Berry is also able to load and use TexturePacker sprites inside a Tiled map.

 ![Screenshot of berry in action](https://i.imgur.com/DbHD6EL.png)